sichunai/loan-amortization/README.md

 Runs all the test cases.

 ### Future Improvements
-Refactor Snackbar into a reusable feature
+Refactor Snackbar into a reusable feature.\
-Add keys to mapped table cells and lists
+Add keys to mapped table cells and lists.\
-Add more unit tests
+Add more unit tests.\
-Add E2E tests
+Add E2E tests.\
-Remove packages not used / incorporate using styled components
+Remove packages not used / incorporate using styled components.\